CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/1-practice/2-code-reading.md

 Explain why line 4 and line 6 output different numbers.

+on line 4, x is read from the variable on line 3 as it is within block scope and will reference the closest variable. whereas on line 6 x is read from the global variable on line one, as the variable on line 3 is not available outside of the block scope

 ## Question 2

 Take a look at the following code: